Skip to main content

 Multi-Stage Analysis Pipeline

 Purpose: Detect malicious patterns in function inputs before execution.
-Technology: Uses Prompt Guard model to analyze function arguments and user queries.
-What it detects:
+How it works:

 • Direct injection attempts in function inputs